Table of Contents

 As a person who loves to discover new trends and opportunities, I decided to write an article about disruptive technology & innovations to have an idea of what to expect in the upcoming years.

-Digital technologies continued its disruption to industries in 2018.
-And In 2019, this disruptive technology boom will continue.
-So let’s see how exactly!
-But first, let’s discuss what disruptive technology & disruptive innovation is.
+Digital technologies continued its disruption to industries.
+Let’s discuss what disruptive technology & disruptive innovation is.

 WHAT IS DISRUPTIVE TECHNOLOGY or DISRUPTIVE INNOVATION?

 One of the keys to any successful business is being able to come up with new ideas to keep operations, products and services fresh.
 The process of bringing those ideas to reality is called innovation.
 But disruptive innovation is one step further, the theory of disruptive innovation was introduced in 1995 and was proved to be a powerful way of thinking about innovation-driven growth.
 It was coined by professor, author and entrepreneur Clay Christensen.